Aérospatiale Alouette III: Overseas production

-Despite the closure of Aérospatiale 's own production line, the event was not the end of the type's manufacturing activity.
-Over 500 Alouette IIIs are recorded as having been manufactured under licence abroad in several countries, such as Romania, India, and Switzerland.
 Hindustan Aeronautics Limited (HAL) obtained a licence to construct the Alouette III, which was known locally as the HAL Chetak, at their own production facilities in India.
 More than 300 units were built by HAL; the company has continued to independently update and indigenise the helicopter over the decades.
 A modernised variant of the Chetak has remained production, though at a diminished volume, into the 21st century.
-Various versions of the Alouette III were also either licence-built or otherwise assembled by IAR in Romania (as the IAR 316), F+W Emmen (de) in Switzerland, and by Fokker and Lichtwerk in the Netherlands.
+The latest HAL Chetak was delivered in 2021, and also included updated avionics.
+Over 350 Chetak had been produced the 2020s.